Code Revision

 Recent Activity

 The New York City Electrical Code Revision Cycle was launched in Summer 2018.
-It features six technical committees and a managing committee comprised of technical and subject matter experts and industry stakeholders charged with adopting and modifying the innovative technologies and updated practices found in the latest edition of the National Electrical Code, NFPA 70.
+Comprised of subject matter experts and industry stakeholders organized into six technical committees and a managing committee, the effort will result in adopting and modifying a more recent edition of the National Electrical Code, NFPA 70.

-The Department has organized a series of Committees to review the technical and administrative provisions of the Construction Codes.
+The Department has organized a series of Committees to review the technical and administrative provisions of the 2022 NYC Construction Codes.
 The Committees include:

 • Technical Committees.
 Technical Committee members are subject matter experts in their respective committee.